Home Majors Medical Illustration and Informatics

-Medical Illustration and Informatics Degree
+Medical Illustration and Informatics

 Students study the visual communication of medical and scientific concepts through illustration, animation, and interactive media, combined with health informatics and data visualization.
 Graduates typically pursue careers as medical illustrators, health informatics specialists, biomedical animators, and clinical data visualization experts for publishers, medical schools, and healthcare technology companies.
 This unique combination of artistic and technical skills commands strong salaries in the specialized healthcare communication field.

-What Medical Illustration and Informatics Graduates Do
+What Medical Illustration and Informatics graduates do

 Your career will blend medicine, technology, and art.
 You might spend your week creating a 3D animation of a new surgical procedure for a medical device company, or designing a more intuitive interface for a hospital’s electronic health records system.
 On a more advanced track, you could join a research team developing algorithms that help radiologists spot tumors in medical scans.
 Entry-level work often involves producing specific visual assets or managing data quality, while senior roles shift toward leading projects, art directing complex animations, or architecting new health data systems.